 Patients undergoing treatment at The Royal Melbourne Hospital, The Royal Children’s Hospital, The Peter MacCallum Cancer Centre, Austin Health and Monash Health were invited to participate.

-Through 11 projects over four years, we are investigating whether genomic sequencing can provide:
+Through 11 projects over four years, we investigated whether genomic sequencing could provide:

 Quicker and more accurate diagnosis, leading to better care for: